 The next step in the process is novice ordination.
 This is the official beginning of renunciate life.
 The most important additional training precept taken at this point is that of not using money.
 Not using money is the distinctive sign that one has cut off ties with the world, being dependent on lay people for all of ones needs and living happily with what is offered.
 Novices wear robes and dress like fully ordained monastics.
 A six-year commitment to the training begins where one must be at all times dependent on a senior monastic.

-After a year of life as a novice, when the senior monastic feels the candidate is ready, he or she may request high ordination, the official joining of the order of monks or nuns.
+After a year of life as a novice, when the senior monastic feels the candidate is ready, he may request high ordination, the official joining of the order of monks.
 This involves taking on the complete set of training rules laid down by the Buddha.